vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 3. Use a real debugger
    - This is the proper way to perform technique #2.
 Set breakpoints accordingly, compile your code, run it through a debugger, and use the tools given to you to explore the values in all of the variables, check scope, trace the program control, etc. This process will differ based on the IDE you are using, lookup tutorials and reach out to staff for help.

-# Part 6.
-Exercise
+#### Part 7.
+Exercise {#exercise}

 Use what you learned in this lab to complete the following exercises:

 1. Add in three more types of Animals to the given sample code: Bird, Hamster, Snake.
-Ensure your code compiles & runs correctly with 1 object of each type, similar to how Cat and Dog are created (in main.)
+Ensure your code compiles & runs correctly with 1 object of each type, similar to how Cat and Dog are created (in main).

 2. Add a feature to Animal that makes sense.
 Justify your decision, and make sure all 5 classes still compile & run just fine.

 3. Add command line arguments to facilitate the following: number_of_animals, {constructor values for each animal to be created}

-   1. number_of_animals will control a loop that prompts the user for what type of animal they wish to be created (you should have 5 types.)
+  - number_of_animals will control a loop that prompts the user for what type of animal they wish to be created (you should have 5 types).
-   2. The values will be stored in argv and used when you create each Animal.
+  - The values will be stored in argv and used when you create each Animal.

   An example:

    ```
    g++ main.cpp -o prog && ./prog 4 30 40 50 60